-Buttons
+Buttons and speakers

-Component

-Power button

-Description

-- When the computer is off, press the button to turn on the computer. - When the computer is on, press the button briefly to initiate Sleep. - When the computer is in the Sleep state, press the button briefly to exit Sleep. - When the computer is in Hibernation, press the button briefly to exit Hibernation.
+Component Description (1) (I) Power button When the computer is off, press the button to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in Hibernation, press the buttor briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.

-If the computer has stopped responding and Microsoft® Windows® shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
+If the computer has stopped responding and Windows® shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
+NOTE: For select models, the Intel® Rapid Start Technology feature is enabled at the factory.
+Rapid Start Technology allows your computer to resume quickly from inactivity.
+For more information, see Initiating Sleep and Hibernation on page 39 .
 To learn more about your power settings, see your power options.
-From the Start screen, type power, select Power and sleep settings, and then select Power and sleep from the list of applications.
+From the Start screen, type power, select Power and sleep settings , and then select Power and sleep from the list of applications.
+(2) Speakers (2) Produce sound.